-- To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers": - dogs and (literature or fiction or novel\ or "short stor\") - goethe and romantic\ - To find books in libraries throughout the U.S., use WorldCat - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
+- To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers": - "political prisoners" and vietnam - women and appalachia - To find books in libraries throughout the U.S., use WorldCat. - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
 Then limit your search to "Books" as the "Resource Type" (note: in addition to ebooks, you'll also retrieve print books held in Converse's library.)

-Finding Articles in Scholarly Journals
+Finding Articles in Scholarly Journals and Popular Magazines/Newspapers

-- Subject-Specific Databases

-- MLA International Bibliography indexes thousands of journals (etc.) dealing with literature and language.

-- Sample search:

-- baudelaire and (urban\ or cities)

-- Gale Literary Sources includes, among many other kinds of documents, articles from scholarly journals.

-- Sample search:

-- (quixote or quijote) and music

-- General/Multidisciplinary Databases

-- Academic Search Complete indexes over 12k periodicals (mostly academic journals, but some popular magazines as well); over 8k of these titles include the complete text of the articles.

-- Sample search:

-- Note: this resource defaults to a "keyword" search.

-- "vargas Ilosa" and style

-- JSTOR full-text coverage of OLDER issues (generally at least 3 years old) of core academic journals.

-- Sample search:

-- Note: this database is NOT searchable by subject terms or descriptors; try "title" searches or "full text" searches instead.

-- o mallarme and gramma\ [in "item title"]
+- Academic Search Complete indexes over 12k periodicals (mostly academic journals, but some popular magazines as well); over 8k of these titles include the complete text of the articles. - Sample search: - sherman and "civil war" and "south carolina" - JSTOR full-text coverage of OLDER issues (generally at least 5 years old) of core academic journals. - Sample search: - Note: this database is NOT searchable by subject terms or descriptors; try "item title" searches or "full text" searches instead. - machiavelli and corrupt [in "item title"] - Humanities Full Text indexes hundreds of core journals in the humanities, and provides the complete text from almost half of these titles. - Sample search - "american christian temperance union" - Social Sciences Full Text indexes over 600 core journals in the social sciences and provides the full text of many of these titles. - Sample search: - voters and "social classes" and "united states" - Readers' Guide Full Text Mega indexes over 400 popular magazines and provides full text articles from 250 of these titles.